fin-cli/handbook/commands/post/exists.md

 ### EXAMPLES

     # The post exists.
-    $ wp post exists 1337
+    $ fin post exists 1337
     Success: Post with ID 1337 exists.
     $ echo $?
     0

     # The post does not exist.
-    $ wp post exists 10000
+    $ fin post exists 10000
     $ echo $?
     1

 ### GLOBAL PARAMETERS

-These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how WP-CLI interacts with WordPress.
+These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how FIN-CLI interacts with WordPress.

 | **Argument**    | **Description**              |
 |:----------------|:-----------------------------|